 Art in the Face of War

 Art in the Face of War- Feature Documentary.
 Eight World War II artists/veterans recount their service experience and their use of art for journalism, as a tactical tool and to preserve their own sanity.
-Having served in all theaters of operation and in all branches of the U.S. military, including the once-secret Army division known as The Deception Corps, their powerful imagery -some done on the spot, some done years later from haunting memories- will enlighten, challenge, even amuse, showing that war is hell but that creativity can exist in the face of destruction.
+Ttheir powerful imagery will enlighten, challenge, even amuse, showing that war is hell but that creativity can exist in the face of destruction.
 Directed by David Baugnon.
 Shot and Edited by Ed Holt.
-Completed June 2006.

 White Bait- Short Documentary.
 Several generations of local families in Middletown, Rhode Island participate in a long-standing summer ritual of catching tiny fish called White Bait along the shore of Third Beach.
 Shot and directed by David Baugnon and Meg Rogers-Baugnon.
 Edited by Ed Holt.
 Original Music by Richard Baugnon.
 Screened at the New Orleans Film Festival.

 CEREBRAL PALSY PUBLIC SERVICE ANNOUCEMENTS.
-Give a Damn Films's United Cerebral Palsy Project began as a video installation to be housed in the windows of U.C.P.'s New York headquarters, but grew into a larger broadcast production project.
-The mission: Make the general public keenly aware that people with Cerebral Palsy are individuals who live ordinary lives despite their conditions.
-To that end, screenwriter David Baugnon volunteered to write the scripts, crafting three humorous takes on our common threads, twisting the traditional Public Service Announcement genre in a fresh, surprising way.
-And with the playful narration by actress Laura San Giacomo, the project proves that humor can be just as powerful as drama.
+Give a Damn Films's United Cerebral Palsy Project mission was simple: to make the public aware that people with Cerebral Palsy are individuals who live ordinary lives despite their conditions.
+To that end, screenwriter David Baugnon crafted a campaign of three humorous spots that takes a twist on the traditional Public Service Announcement.
+With the playful narration by actress Laura San Giacomo, the project proves that humor can be just as powerful as drama.

 Contact at: firstname.lastname@example.org